 Could YouTube be the next MTV?
 If it inks a deal with Universal that's being widely rumored, it would be a strong first step.
 Negotiations are reportedly under way between the music giant and the video-sharing site to launch a premium online music destination.

 It's not difficult to see why YouTube would make an attractive platform for Universal.
 According to comScore Video Metrix, U.S. Internet users viewed 14.8 billion online videos in January, a four percent increase over December.
 YouTube led the growth charge, accounting for 91 percent of the incremental gain.
 YouTube also surpassed 100 million viewers for the first time in January.

-According to news reports, Universal approached the Google-owned site about the concept of an MTV-like forum late last year.
+According to news reports, Universal approached the Google-owned site about the concept of an MTV-like digital forum late last year.
 The site would include videos from all the major music labels.
-YouTube would reportedly provide the infrastructure to sell advertising with the videos.
+YouTube would reportedly provide the to sell advertising with the videos.

 MTV's Digital Successor

 According to Phil Leigh, a senior analyst at Inside Digital Media, the reports are credible.
 If Universal inks a deal with YouTube, it indicates that Google's popular video-sharing site is the likely digital-media successor to MTV, he said.

 "MTV has been gradually moving away from simply showing music videos and showing more reality shows and other programming," Leigh said.
 "In doing so, MTV has sort of abandoned its original mission.
 That creates a vacuum, and YouTube can fill that vacuum.
 Of course, it all boils down to money."